wp-plugins/mobileview/readme.txt

 License: GPLv3 or later
 Tags: mobile, mobile theme, mobileview, android, apple, blackberry, colorlabs, iphone, smartphone, skin

-Mobile View is a free wordpress plugin to transform your wordpress site into mobile-friendly theme for various devices.
+MobileView is a free wordpress plugin to transform your wordpress site into mobile-friendly theme for various devices.

 == Description ==

-Enhance your WordPress website with the MobileView Plugins.
+Enhance your WordPress website with the MobileView Plugin.
 Transform your wordpress site into mobile-friendly theme for various devices including iPad, iPhone, Android, Blackberry or Windows Phone.

 It includes a theme panel that allows you to customize the settings, create custom mobile menu, and try different landing page for your mobile site.
 It is easy, fast and free.